realjariolehtonen/realjariolehtonen.github.io/blog/index.md

 ---
--layout: page
-+layout: clean
+layout: clean
 title: Blog
 permalink: /blog/
 ---

 # Blog

-Here are all the blog posts you've published:
+Here are all the published blog posts:

 <ul>
   {% for post in site.posts %}